amanpaswan2004/fisrt-respiratory/README.md

-# fisrt-respiratory
+# fisrt-repository
-This is my first Git respiratory.
+This is my first Git repository.